German-BioImaging/RDM4mic/metadata/templates/Readme.md

-Templates with a minimum set of standardized metadata for microscopy data to use for experiment annotation.
+Templates with a minimum set of standardized metadata for microscopy data to use for biological experiment annotation.